 After studying molecular beam reactive scattering and electric resonance spectroscopy as a graduate student, Dr. Freund spent 3 years at the National Research Council in Ottawa, Ontario, Canada as a postdoctorate Fellow research physicist in high-resolution spectroscopy involving lasers and microwave technology.
 He then joined the National Bureau of Standards in Gaithersburg, Maryland as a laser physicist in the Division of Optical Physics where he did research laser spectroscopy and laser isotope separation.
 Dr. Freund joined the laser isotope separation effort at the University of California Los Alamos National Laboratory in Los Alamos, New Mexico as a laser physicist in 1975.
 In 1978 he became a patent trainee and attended the University of New Mexico from which he received a J.D. degree in 1981.
-Dr. Freund has published more than 50 refereed technical journal articles, and is the inventor or co-inventor of 7 patents in laser isotope separation and other subjects.
+A leading Denver patent lawyer, Dr. Freund has published more than 50 refereed technical journal articles, and is the inventor or co-inventor of 7 patents in laser isotope separation and other subjects.

 For the next 29 years, as an attorney at Los Alamos and at Cochran Freund & Young LLC, Dr. Freund prepared and negotiated cooperative research and development agreements, joint development agreements, funds-in agreements, large procurement agreements, nonexclusive and exclusive patent and software license agreements, intellectual property assignment agreements, and material transfer and bailment agreements; prepared patent opinions; handled infringement matters, inventorship disputes, and assisted in patent litigation; and served as an expert witness in intellectual property matters, as well as maintaining a large docket of patent and trademark application, preparation and prosecution.
 Dr. Freund has a reading knowledge of French and German.

 - Court of Appeals for the Federal Circuit